buglabs/openxc-buglabs/OpenXC DweetPro Android App/README.md

 <img src="https://github.com/buglabs/openxc-buglabs/raw/master/Enabler%20Android%20App/doc_images/Settings.png" height="480" width="auto">

-**You will notice five new fields at the bottom related to configuring your DweetPro.io connection.
-Make note of the "thing-name" that is automatically created for you, then activate the "Send Data to OpenXC Dweet" checkbox to begin funneling any attached OpenXC device data to dweet:**
+You will notice five new fields at the bottom related to configuring your DweetPro.io connection.
+Make note of the "thing-name" that is automatically created for you.

+**Click the "Send Data to OpenXC Dweet" checkbox to begin funneling any attached OpenXC device data to dweet:**

 <img src="https://github.com/buglabs/openxc-buglabs/raw/master/Enabler%20Android%20App/doc_images/Recording2.png" height="480" width="auto">